The Story of an Early American Automobile Highway

 It stretches 2,750 miles coast to coast all the way from St. Augustine, Florida to San Diego, California.

-Along the way the route follows several different state and county versions of different Spanish trails and trade routes.
+Along the way the route follows several different state and county versions of actual Spanish trails and trade routes.

 The Florida portion of the Old Spanish Trail follows the route of the authentic Spanish trail from St. Augustine to Pensacola and the southern Alabama state line.